primakov/precision-medicine-toolbox/docs/tutorials.md

-# *precision_medicine_toolbox* tutorials
+# *precision-medicine-toolbox* tutorials
-The *precision_medicine_toolbox* functionality is illustrated in the following notebooks.
+The *precision-medicine-toolbox* functionality is illustrated in the following notebooks.
-You can clone the *precision_medicine_toolbox* repository to your computer and find the Jupyter files in the *examples* folder.
+You can clone the *precision-medicine-toolbox* repository to your computer and find the Jupyter files in the *examples* folder.
 The *data* folder is for imaging data.
 The scripts can be corrected accordingly.
 ## Imaging module